 Additionally, a provision known as the ‘reverse False Claims Act’ could also be highly applicable here.
 It applies to instances in which a wrongdoer has prevented the government from collecting what it is owed.
 A relevant example concerns false statements on U.S. lease applications.
 In making a false statement on a lease application to the BLM, the company in question has kept the government from receiving proper compensation, and thus violated the FCA.
 Whistleblowers in multiple arenas have filed successful reverse FCA cases.

 And it’s not just the False Claims Act that works.
 The Foreign Corrupt Practices Act, Dodd-Frank Act, and IRS whistleblower law have all seen significant success, along with the environmentally oriented Lacey Act.
 You can learn more about the specific provisions and applications of these laws in our Major Laws section as well as on our FAQ page.
 You can also read about these laws in more depth in The New Whistleblower’s Handbook, the first-ever guide to whistleblowing.
 The Handbook, authored by the nation’s leading whistleblower attorney, is a step-by-step guide to the essential tools for successfully blowing the whistle, qualifying for financial rewards, and protecting yourself.

 Crucially, all of these programs allow for confidential reporting.
 The vast majority of whistleblowers choose to keep their identity confidential, and agencies make every effort protect the identity of the whistleblower so that they can report fraud – and still keep their job.

 But it’s important to follow the designated channels.
-By going straight to the media or flaunting program rules, it’s possible that to forfeit whistleblower rights.
+By going straight to the media or flaunting program rules, it’s possible to forfeit whistleblower rights.
 That’s why the NWC always recommends retaining a whistleblower lawyer to help whistleblowers navigate this process and the complex sets of rules and regulations pertaining to whistleblowing.